RodimusFVC/Tutankham---Editor/README.md

 Python should be installed/working (this project was developed with Python 3.13.7) Install additional required packages (pip install -r requirements.txt) Must have your own copy of Tutankham game roms (Mame zipped version)
-  - Only Konami version of the game is supported for editing
   - The current MAME zipped version should be placed in the folder with the editor
+    - Editor looks for the full merged zip
+    - Konami Version is loaded by default at startup
-    - This looks for the full merged zip - should contain roms for all 3 variants, if you want to use them
+    - Zip should contain roms for all 3 variants, if you want to edit other versions
     - The zip is treated as read-only, so you can always revert to your original, unmodified data
   - Modified files will be written in the same folder with the editor, unless otherwise specified
   - To play your newly created maps